ingonyama-zk/icicle/icicle/README.md

 If you encounter the error, check if the `$CUDA_HOME/bin/crt/link.stub` file is available.

-Othrewise create a symlink.
+Otherwise create a symlink.
 For example, if the CUDA toolkit is installed with apt-get to the default path, you can create a symlink with the following command:

 `ln -sf /usr/local/cuda-12.1/bin/crt/link.stub /usr/lib/nvidia-cuda-toolkit/bin/crt/link.stub`